-SYNTHESIS: Tools, strategies and stories to help students, teachers and trainers learn more effectively based on 10 years of collaboration between 11 cognitive psychologists – collected and synthesised by author Peter Brown and psychology researchers Henry Roediger and Mark McDaniel.
+SUMMARY: Tools, strategies and stories to help students, teachers and trainers learn more effectively based on 10 years of collaboration between 11 cognitive psychologists – collected and synthesised by author Peter Brown and psychology researchers Henry Roediger and Mark McDaniel.

-IN A NUTSHELL: “The responsibility for learning rests with individual [and] the techniques for highly effective learning outlined in this book can be used right now everywhere learners, teachers and trainers are at work.
+IN A NUTSHELL: “The responsibility for learning rests with the individual [and] the techniques for highly effective learning outlined in this book can be used right now everywhere learners, teachers and trainers are at work.
 They come at no cost, they require no structural reform, and the benefits they promise are both real and long-lasting.”

 - Mindless repetition does not build memory – quality, type and timing of repetition are each as important as quantity;

-- Fluency is not the same as understanding – just because you can repeat something, it doesn’t mean you get it; and
+- Fluency is not the same as understanding – just because you can repeat something, it doesn’t mean you get it;

 - Rereading and massed practice are popular but ineffective.

-- Instead, good learning is active learning…
+- In reality, good learning is active learning…

 - Active learning means working smart and hard…

 - And working smart and hard is difficult and takes effort

 In other words, learning isn’t easy.
 And anyone who tells you otherwise is probably selling you lies.